xmos/xcore_iot/documents/quick_start/system-requirements.rst

 System Requirements
 ###################

-The AIoT SDK are officially supported on the following platforms.
+The XCore SDK are officially supported on the following platforms.
 Unofficial support is mentioned where appropriate.